DuartBreedt/EduanBreedtBlog/content/blog/sublime.md

 The sublime encounter is an opportunity to allow new ways of thinking outside of our current conceptual frameworks to emerge.
-Every lived experience is rich with new perspectives, thus, every clinical encounter with someone in pain is an opportunity to familiarize ourselves and step into a new world.
+Every lived experience is rich with new perspectives, thus, every clinical encounter with someone in pain is an opportunity to defamiliarize ourselves and step into a new world.
 Yet more often than not, we miss this opportunity and opt instead to retreat to the comforts of what we already know.
 In the clinical encounter I might project my biases onto the person in pain, caricaturing them as, “the difficult client”, or “a catastrophizer” for example.
 Drawing connections between them and other people I may have encountered, seeing patterns where there are